From

 Cemetery is one of the largest and

-covers about 612 acres (248 hectares) in Arlington, Va.,
+acres (248 hectares) in Arlington, Va., across

-cemetery surrounds Arlington House, The Robert E. Lee
+surrounds Arlington House, The Robert E. Lee

 Memorial, which was the home of General Robert E. Lee of

 the Confederate Army.
-It occupies land that was once a
+It occupies land

-part of the estate of Lee's wife, Mary Custis Lee.
+that was once a part of the estate of Lee's wife, Mary

+made Arlington a national cemetery in 1864.
 The

-United States government made Arlington a national

-cemetery in 1864.
-The Department of the Army administers
+Department of the Army administers it.

 Space in the cemetery is available for honorably

-discharged winners of the Air Force Cross, Distinguished
+discharged winners of the Air Force Cross,

-Service Cross, Distinguished Service Medal, Medal of
+Distinguished Service Cross, Distinguished Service Medal,

-Honor, Navy Cross, Purple Heart, or Silver Star; members
+Medal of Honor, Navy Cross, Purple Heart,

-of the armed services who die on active duty; certain
+or Silver Star; members of the armed services who die on

-served long enough to be officially retired; and
+to be officially retired; and honorably

-elective office or a Cabinet-level position, or who have
+office or a Cabinet-level position, or who

-their minor children are also eligible.
-Until 1967, all
+and their minor children are also

-honorably discharged veterans could be buried in the
+could be buried in the cemetery.

 The Tomb of the Unknowns of World Wars I and II, the

-Korean War, and the Vietnam War is located in Arlington.
+Korean War, and the Vietnam War is

-Memorial.
-Kennedy and William Howard Taft are the only
+and William Howard Taft

-Presidents buried in Arlington.
+are the only Presidents buried in Arlington.

-tomb is now EMPTY!!!!!!!!
+The tomb is now

 "For